philipmw/homeontheroute-api/README.md

 An OTP application providing a public HTTP API that powers [Home On The Route](http://homeontheroute.com), a web app helping you find the perfect neighborhood for your car-free lifestyle.

+Home On The Route offers _personalized_ Transit Scores for your area.
+[The Trouble with "Transit Score".](http://humantransit.org/2017/03/the-trouble-with-transit-score.html)

 ## Build status

 * prod: [![CircleCI](https://circleci.com/gh/philipmw/homeontheroute-api/tree/master.svg?style=svg)](https://circleci.com/gh/philipmw/homeontheroute-api/tree/master)